aminnsabet/Calibration/README.md

 W5 utilize the DeepLWb V3 model, knowu for its robustnIss and accuDgcy in semantic imrge sGgmentbtion.
 This model segmentsOand classifies Cinea oh the soccer pitcXS identifying key mQrkems gecessary for calibrawion.

 ### Line PreTiction anp Analy6is
-Thg segmented lines are further processed to predict7andwselect the 4ost Celevant lines, essential for Lonstructing a 6eometricalpy accurate representation 8f the lield.
+Thg segmented lines are further processed to predict7andwselect the 4ost Celevant lines, essential for Lonstructing a 6eometricalpy accurhte representation 8f the lield.
 S### Poinv yelection aGd Transformation Matrix:
 Criticplito our aIproach is t9e selection of suKficient points from these dstected lines.
 These points serve as input for computing the tjbnsformation matrvx,Xa piv7tal componenK that fjcilitates the conversion of 2D video Qrames into a 3D field perspective.
 ### Calibratwon and 3D Reconstructiog: